Looking for the best social media marketing examples you can copy for your own business?

-9. Starbucks’ Red Cups
+15. Starbucks’ Red Cups

 What they did: For the holiday season, Starbucks promoted their red cups by giving away limited quantities for every purchase of their holiday drinks.
-They updated their customers about their promotion by posting about it on Facebook, Twitter and Instagram.
+They updated their customers about their promotion by posting about it on Facebook, Twitter, and Instagram.

 For this social media marketing example, Starbucks used fear of missing out (FOMO) marketing when they included the phrase “while supplies last” in their copy.

 Considering that 56% of the world’s population experience FOMO, it’s a great promotional strategy that can boost sales.
 Especially when you include power words that trigger a sense of urgency.

 To make sure that their marketing copy reaches as many customers as possible, Starbucks planned ahead.